xuhdev/homepage-octopress-old/source/open-source-projects/index.markdown

 This script has been included in the offical Vim distribution since Vim version 7.3.313.

-### [nautilus-py-vim][]
+### [Nautilus-Edit-with-Vim][]

-A [nautilus][] extension aimed at helping start editing with Vim fast and conveniently on GNOME.
+A [Nautilus][] extension aimed at helping start editing with Vim fast and conveniently on GNOME.

-nautilus-py-vim is an extension for nautilus, the GNOME file manager, and is written in python.
-This extension adds several menu items in the nautilus right-click context menu for gvim, such as "Edit with gVim", etc, just like gVim on Windows.
+Nautilus-Edit-with-Vim is an extension for Nautilus, the GNOME file manager, and is written in python.
+This extension adds several menu items in the Nautilus right-click context menu for gvim, such as "Edit with gVim", etc, just like gVim on Windows.